davidaustinm/prefigure/README.md

     pip install prefig
     ```

 5. You will need a local installation of `node` and `npm` to produce mathematical labels.
 (The `node` installation includes `npm`.)
-This is a simple process, but you should Google to find the instructions for your operating system.
+This is a simple process, but you should search to find the instructions for your operating system.
 On a Ubuntu machine, it's as easy as

     ```
     apt install nodejs